 Staying Outside the Park

-If you can’t find a campsite available, there are many RV campgrounds around Seward.
-Here are just a few options:
+If you can’t find an available campsite, there are many RV campgrounds around Seward.
+Here are a few options:

 - Stoney Creek RV Park: Located in Seward, AK, about 10 minutes from the national park visitor center.